-Buying or building your home can be one of the largest investments you will make during your life.
-Listed below are a few incentives and programs available.
+Buying or building your home can be one of the largest investments you will ever make during your life.
+Here are a few incentives and programs that may help you along the way:

 Most Canadians have heard of private mortgages but have little knowledge of what they actually are or how they work.
 Private mortgages can be an alternative source of financing for borrowers with credit, employment, or income issues.
 Private mortgages usually have a higher interest rate due to the higher risk involved in the investment.
 Private mortgages don’t have to be scary and we understand that sometimes you just need a break!